 Approved by Ferris’s Board of Trustees in December 2009, several constituents internally and externally have worked to create this degree option, including past Ferris presidents Dr. Robert Ewigleben and Dr. J. William Wenrich.

-from this program will demonstrate the skills necessary to lead these
+graduating from this program will demonstrate the skills necessary to lead these responsive

-responsive institutions.
-The national advisory board of pre-eminent
+institutions.
+The national advisory board of pre-eminent community college leaders

 Added Wenrich, “When asked to lead the advisory board in the development of this degree, I jumped at the chance.
 As a former Ferris president, I believe strongly in the university’s mission of real-world, career-oriented education.